YuriReznichenko/TheLab/predictions/fcpx-nov-2018/README.md

 I don't actually own a VR headset, so I haven't actually tried enabling this option with a VR headset connected, so I'm not sure what this would look like.

 ![Debug Menu](../../images/debug-360.png)

+---

+## Captions Improvements

+There's various changes in the various iMovie Frameworks to do with improvements to Captions, so I think we'll see some big improvements here.